YaoooLiang/pytorch_extention/README.md

 # pytorch_extention

-a simple implementation demo about add function using pytorch extention
+a simple implementation demo by using pytorch extention

 pytorch == 0.4.0